JasnaMRB/Functional-Programming-in-Scala-Red-Book-/notes/Chapter-4.md

 - Convention: `Right` = success and `Left` = failures.
 - Represents values that can be one of 2 things; "disjoiint union" of 2 types
 - defined `Either[LeftType, RightType]`
-- For common pattern of exception handling, can be rewritten into a `Try`:
+- Like `Option`, or common pattern of exception handling, can be rewritten into a `Try`:
   - ```def Try[A](a: => A): Either[Exception, A] =
         try Right(a)
         catch ( case e: Exception => Left(e) }